JKen0/v1/README.md

 V1 is a dynamic personal portfolio website to showcase my professional journey, project portfolio, skill set, and educational background.
 Powered by TypeScript, React.js, Vite, React Router, ES6 and backend calls using axios.

+Its Node.js backend seamlessly interacts with MongoDB for data storage and fetches music-related information from the Spotify API.
+This setup efficiently manages professional journey details, project portfolio, skill sets, and educational background, delivering a captivating user experience.

 ## Features